 KVCAP offers a suite of parenting and enrichment classes.
 Browse below to see our full listing.
-For class details, Click here for the Kennebec Fall 2019 schedule.
+For class details, Click here for the Kennebec Winter 2019 schedule.
 Click here to view the Somerset Fall/Winter 2019 schedule.
 Click here to view the Family Enrichment Council brochure.

 The First Five Years

 In this series of 4 classes you will learn discipline methods that work, how to prevent tantrums, establishing routines to make life easier, and much more.
 This class is designed for parents of children from birth-age 5.

 This series of six classes combines video, activities and discussion to help parents raise responsible children who are able to resist negative peer pressure.
 Designed for parents of children ages 5 to 12, the program also demonstrates non-violent discipline techniques and effective encouragement skills.

 The Prenatal program addresses the current issues faced by couples expecting a child including the use of prescription drugs, alcohol and tobacco during pregnancy; the relationship between healthy pregnancies and proper nutrition; the effects of stress on the baby; ways to keep a healthy sexual relationship; and issues of body image, weight gain and brain development during pregnancy.
 This program is 9 sessions

 Cooperative Parenting and Divorce